 This minor requires 18 hours, nine of which are offered from the College of Applied Human Services and nine of which are offered from the School of Journalism.
 The sport communication minor requires the following courses:

-Three Courses from Reed College of Media (9 hours)
+Three Courses from the College of Creative Arts and Media (9 hours)

 One of the following (3 Hours)